 The history of the Fremont neighborhood closely parallels the ups and downs of Seattle itself.
 Although this blog, Wedgwood in Seattle History, is mainly about the Wedgwood neighborhood in the northeast part of the city, I have also enjoyed learning about Fremont and so I am sharing Fremont history here with my readers.
 In Part Two of the story of B.F.
 Day we will read how his life was impacted by the economic crash of 1893.

 Fremont was established as a named community in 1888 when men from Fremont, Nebraska, came out to Seattle to buy land as an investment and had it platted into a commercial district and house lots.
 In appreciation for the Seattle businessmen who helped with the financial arrangements, the plat, extending from 30th to 39th Streets and centered on Fremont Avenue, was named Denny and Hoyt’s.
-A little of the plat is now south of the ship canal which did not exist at that time.
-Fremont’s border is 34th Street along the north edge of today’s Lake Washington Ship Canal.
+Some of the plat is now south of the ship canal which did not exist at that time.
+Fremont’s main intersection is at 34th Street along the north edge of today’s Lake Washington Ship Canal.

 A summary of Fremont history is posted on Seattle’s Department of Neighborhoods Historic Preservation site as a “context statement,” written by Caroline Tobin as part of a survey of Fremont housing in 2009, in which I participated.

 The Fremont community developed rapidly due to its advantageous location at the northwest corner of Lake Union.
 There was a stream called The Outlet which flowed westward toward Ballard, and in 1885 B.F.
 Day was a member of the Improvement Company which had The Outlet enlarged into a canal for floating logs to mill.
-Fremont grew as a commercial site and as a residential neighborhood with convenient transportation options to downtown Seattle.
+Fremont’s founding just a year before the Great Seattle Fire of June 6, 1889, was very advantageous.
+After the Fire people looked for new places to live, farther from the burned-out downtown area.
+Fremont grew rapidly as a commercial site and as a residential neighborhood with convenient transportation options to downtown Seattle.

 The Gold Rush re-boots the Seattle economy in 1897

+A world-wide economic depression called the Panic of 1893, affected Seattle.
 Seattle did not recover economically until the Yukon Gold Rush of 1897 brought an infusion of commerce and money into the city to end the economic depression.
-Seattle advertised itself as the jumping-off place to the Yukon Gold Rush, which brought not only gold-seekers but also business and investment into Seattle.
+In 1897 Seattle advertised itself as the jumping-off place to the Yukon Gold Rush, which brought not only gold-seekers but also business and investment into Seattle.